Common Beginner Mistake: Poor Court Coverage

 Also known as: bad doubles positioning, leaving gaps in coverage

-New doubles teams often leave gaps in court coverage — both players chasing the same ball, standing too close together, or failing to shift as a unit — because they have not yet learned to move together as a formation.
+New doubles teams often leave gaps in court coverage.
+This means both players chasing the same ball, standing too close together, or failing to shift as a unit.
+This means.
+This is because they have not yet learned to move together as a formation.

-In doubles, court coverage depends on the two partners moving as a connected unit rather than as two individuals reacting independently.
-Common beginner errors include both players converging on the same ball while a wide-open space appears elsewhere on the court, standing shoulder to shoulder in the middle rather than spreading to cover each half, and failing to shift together laterally as the ball moves from one side of the court to the other.
+In doubles, court coverage depends on the two partners moving as a connected unit rather than as two individuals reacting on its own.
+Common beginner errors include both players converging on the same ball.
+At the same time, a wide-open space appears elsewhere on the court, standing shoulder to shoulder in the middle rather than spreading to cover each half, and failing to shift together laterally as the ball moves from one side of the court to the other.

 These errors usually trace back to not yet having an instinctive formation to fall back on.
-Experienced teams use recognizable structures like a side-by-side formation at the kitchen line or an up-and-back arrangement during a transition, and they shift together as a pair in response to where the ball goes, rather than each player independently chasing whatever looks closest to them.
+Experienced teams use recognizable structures like a side-by-side formation at the kitchen line or an up-and-back arrangement during a transition.
+They shift together as a pair in response to where the ball goes, rather than each player on its own chasing whatever looks closest to them.

-Communication is the fastest fix for early-stage coverage problems — simply calling out "mine" or "yours" on balls near the middle, and agreing on a formation before the point even starts, eliminates most of the confusion that causes both players to converge on one ball or leave a gap between them.
+Communication is the fastest fix for early-stage coverage problems.
+This means simply calling out "mine" or "yours" on balls near the middle, and agreing on a formation before the point even starts, eliminates most of the confusion that causes both players to converge on one ball or leave a gap between them.

 Example

-Both partners on a new doubles team lunge for the same crosscourt dink, leaving the entire opposite half of their court open for the next shot.
+Both partners on a new doubles team lunge for the same crosscourt dink.
+This leaves the entire opposite half of their court open for the next shot.

 Why it matters

-Poor court coverage gives opponents an easy, repeatable target — the open gap between two players is usually the single most attacked area against an inexperienced doubles team.
+Poor court coverage gives opponents an easy, repeatable target.
+This means the open gap between two players is usually the single most attacked area against an inexperienced doubles team.

 Common mistakes